BKA Board 2026

 Sarah been a member of the BKA board for about 2 decades, and has served as president/co-president for 10.
 In addition to serving on the Board, Sarah has also been involved in the BKA website, workshop and scholarship review committees, event planning, curriculum development and has spoken on panels and co-facilitated workshops.
 She was also part of the planning committee for #BKA14, BKA's anniversary conference in 2014.

 Jacquelyn Wells is an artist, musician and entrepreneur adopted at 4 months to a suburb of Boston, MA.
-Around 2015 she found BKA through a Google search and discovered the global adoptee community which changed her life.
-She later moved to NYC and worked for non-profit Women Cross DMZ and served on the board of NY based international adoptee non-profit organization, Also Known As Inc., including as Vice President from 2021-2022.
+In 2015 she found BKA through a Google search and discovered the global adoptee community which changed her life.
+She later moved to NYC and worked for non-profit Women Cross DMZ and served on the board of NY based international adoptee non-profit organization, Also Known As Inc., as Vice President and Board Member for several years.
 She currently serves on AKA’s Advisory Board.
 She lives with her husband, son, and runs her Boston based design company, Oohjacquelina Jewelry, amongst other endeavors.
 She loves giving back to the community that helped her so much in finding herself and hopes to expand more adoptee and DOKAD (Descendent of Korean Adoptee) programming to the NH/ Southern Maine Seacoast where she resides.
 Reach out: www.instagram.com/oohjacquelina

 Treasurer: Rebecca Schumacher